 There are a unique variety of physical movements like jumping, squatting, diving and pivoting.
 It improves eye-hand coordination, and helps improve flexibility to the limbs as well as the hands and feet.
 Volleyball requires mental focus, provides social benefits, builds muscle and can burn up to 585 calories in 45 minutes.
 And for older adults who play chair volleyball, a 2007 study reported in the Activities, Adaptation and Aging Journal found that players benefited significantly from the positive effects that it had on their social health.

-Whether you lean towards Gene Kelly’s elegant roller-skating dance moves or to the tough dames of roller derby, gliding about on wheels appeals to a wide array of tastes.
+Whether you lean toward Gene Kelly’s elegant roller-skating dance moves or to the tough dames of roller derby, gliding about on wheels appeals to a wide array of tastes.
 Roller-skating offers a broad workout for many of the body’s muscles, as well as providing great stretching and cardiovascular benefit.
 An hour of skating burns nearly 500 calories for the average 150-pound person.

 And if you like running but your knees don’t agree, roller skating may be the perfect alternative; a study by the University of Massachusetts found that roller-skating causes 50 percent less impact on your joints than running.

-Although you basically stand in the same spot, ping pong provides a great cardiovascular workout and improves reflexes and core tone; it improves joint mobility of both upper and lower extremities and helps to increase energy over time.
+Although you basically stand in the same spot, Ping-Pong provides a great cardiovascular workout and improves reflexes and core tone; it improves joint mobility of both upper and lower extremities and helps to increase energy over time.
 And because it depends on eye-hand coordination and rapid thinking, it is highly stimulating to brain activity.

-"In ping pong, we have enhanced motor functions, enhanced strategy functions and enhanced long-term memory functions," Dr. Wendy Suzuki, professor of neuroscience and psychology at New York University, told ABC News.
+"In Ping-Pong, we have enhanced motor functions, enhanced strategy functions and enhanced long-term memory functions," Dr. Wendy Suzuki, professor of neuroscience and psychology at New York University, told ABC News.
 According to Suzuki, the tabletop sport works parts of the brain that are responsible for movement, fine motor skills and strategy.
 Just imagine getting smarter by swatting a ball around that weighs less than a 10th of an ounce.

 Related stories on MNN: